 B2.
 Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
 4 / 4

-There have been three democratic transfers of power between the PAIGC and the MpD since independence in 1975.
-The most recent was in 2016, when Correia e Silva replaced José Maria Pereira Neves of the PAIGC as prime minister.
+The opposition has a realistic opportunity to gain power through elections.
+There have been three democratic transfers of power between the PAICV and the MpD since independence in 1975, the most recent in 2016.

 B3.
 Are the people’s political choices free from domination by the military, foreign powers, religious hierarchies, economic oligarchies, or any other powerful group that is not democratically accountable?
 4 / 4

 The political choices of voters and candidates are free from undue external influence.
-However, there were some reports of vote buying and of voters being pressured near polling stations in 2016.
+However, there were some reports of vote buying and of voters being pressured near polling stations during the 2016 elections.

 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 3 / 4